 The Resource Directory for Diversity Practices, compiled by the Committee on Diversity Practices, provides a range of materials that is useful for incorporating issues about diversity in its various forms into the classroom.

-The Resource Directory for Diversity Practices is divided into five sections:
+The Resource Directory for Diversity Practices is divided into Three sections:

 - Classroom and Curricula